Hollande urges Internet firms to help fight online hate speech

 "There is no such thing as virtual hatred when it is spreading," he said, referring to racism, anti-Semitism and Holocaust denial.
 "Major Internet firms must face up to their responsibilities."

-Hollande added that criminal courts should handle cases of hate speech rather than those specializing in press freedoms.
+Hollande added that criminal courts should handle cases of hate speech rather than those specialising in press freedoms.

 'IRRESPONSIBLE'